Idein/py-videocore/README.rst

 PyVideoCore is a Python library for GPGPU on Raspberry Pi boards.
 The Raspberry Pi SoC integrates **Broadcom VideoCore IV** graphics core.
-It has 12 quad processor units (QPU) which is dual-issue 16 way (4 way pipelined and 4 way true) SIMD processor.
+It has 12 quad processor units (QPU) which is a dual-issue 16 way (4 way pipelined and 4 way true) SIMD processor.
 Read the following guide thoroughly to study its architecture.